 If you do not want the interest payout and would like to get all together at the end of the tenor, then you have to go for a special term deposit.

-Last but not the least, recurring deposit is devised by the bank to inculcate the habit of savings.
+Last but not least, a recurring deposit is devised by the bank to inculcate the habit of savings.
 As low as ₹ 100/- can be saved through RD.
 There is no maximum limit, if you have the capacity of saving ₹1 lack per month, you can go for it.